galexrt/container-healthchecks/README.md

 ```
 docker exec -it CONTAINER_NAME healthchecks_create_superuser.sh
 ```
-Follow the assistance that will show up to create a healthchecks superuser.
+Follow the assistant that will show up to create a healthchecks superuser.